Masin-M/Gearswap_Cleaner/README.md

 The executable runs with a system tray icon - right-click to open browser or stop the server.

+### Option 3: Use the Prebuilt Executable in Releases

+I've also included a prebuilt executable for users to access that can be found in releases.

 ## Usage

 1. **Start the application** - A browser window will open automatically